 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, fantasy is a hardcover edition that was published by HarperCollins on September 7, 2010 and has 360 pages.
+action & adventure, fantasy that was published by HarperCollins on September 7, 2010 and has 360 pages.

 Explore it on Goodreads or Amazon.